 5. PREMIUM MEDICATION : We use only premium and FDA approved products for the treatment

-6. We are CARE QUALITY COMMISSION (CQC) registered and a SAFE FACE approved & regulated clinic.
+6. We are CARE QUALITY COMMISSION (CQC) registered and an approved & regulated clinic.
 This ensures that we carry out treatments, hygiene and patient care to the highest of standards.

 Since I have visited the London Cosmetic clinic I have never looked anywhere else.
 They are very supportive, helpful and professional as they are always up to date with the latest treatments.
 Its not easy for me to trust anyone with my face but they definitely know what they are doing.
 I couldn’t recommend this place anymore”